vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-marketplace-integration-guide/external-marketplace-integration-product-updates.md

 ![](https://user-images.githubusercontent.com/77292838/211638221-d444704e-bb9d-4c31-b2e0-8b62af4dcf08.png)

->ℹ All parameters in the endpoints below must be declared in the request.
+>ℹ️ All parameters in the endpoints below must be declared in the request.
 In case one of the parameters does not have a value, you must still send it as `null`.",

 [Get list of SKUs associated with a sales channel](https://developers.vtex.com/docs/api-reference/catalog-api#get-/api/catalog_system/pvt/sku/stockkeepingunitidsbysaleschannel)